- Computer Resource Access

 - Computer room security is governed by the TMCC Computer Room Access policy.

-- Access to the TMCC administrative network from a modem or non-TMCC wireless access point or mobile hotspot connection originating within a TMCC location (i.e., Dandini Campus, Meadowood Center, IGT Applied Technology Center, Performing Arts Center, High Tech Center at Redfield, etc.) is not allowed unless specifically established or authorized by the TMCC IT department.
+Access to the TMCC administrative network from a modem or non-TMCC wireless access point (WAP) or mobile hotspot connection originating within a TMCC location (i.e., Dandini Campus, Meadowood Center, IGT Applied Technology Center, Performing Arts Center, Health Science Center, etc.) is not allowed unless specifically established or authorized by the TMCC IT department.

-- Administrative computing devices on the TMCC network that must be accessed from an outside location must receive prior approval from the TMCC IT department.
-The TMCC IT department will establish the connection protocol that must be followed to access the internal computer from the outside.
-This is normally accomplished via a TMCC-provided virtual private network connection (VPN).
+Administrative computing devices on the TMCC network that must be accessed from an outside location must receive prior approval from the TMCC IT Department.
+The TMCC IT Department will establish the connection protocol that must be followed to access the internal computer from the outside.
+This is normally accomplished via a TMCC-provided virtual private network (VPN) connection.

 Wireless Network Security